rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 The Cloud Orchestration service enables you to deploy your own custom templates or leverage pre-built and pre-tested templates.

-To use your own template, log in to the Cloud Control Panel and click on **Orchestration > Custom Template**.
+To use your own template, log in to the Cloud Control Panel and click **Orchestration > Custom Template**.

 To save time and effort and take advantage of industry best practices, go to